Harshi911/Sql_library_management_system/README.md

 where rental_price > 7.00;
 ```

-task 12 : Retrieve the List of Books Not Yet Returned
+Task 12 : Retrieve the List of Books Not Yet Returned

 ```sql
 select